HOGENT-MLOps/mlops-slides/docs/00-study-guide.md

 Requirements for Panopto submission of a lab:

 -   Use the acceptance criteria to guide the demo.
 We can't ask additional information as with a demo during contact times.
-What we don't see or hear, we can't take into account. be thorough!
+What we don't see or hear, we can't take into account.
+Be thorough!
--   Demonstrate the use of software, don't just go over your lab rapport.
-We want to see the lab in action.
+-   Demonstrate the use of software, don't just go over your lab report.
+We want to see the lab in action!
 -   Send the link within the given time frame.

 ## Tutoring